Show Global Expressions

 Global Setup Expression

-This is run when the Show file is opened, either because you explicitly opened it using the Triggers window File menu, or because Beat Link Trigger automatically reopened it at launch because you had it open the last time you used the program.
-You can use it to open network connections or set up other values for your Track and Cue expressions to use.
+This is run when the Show file is opened, either because you explicitly opened it using the Triggers window File menu, or because Beat Link Trigger automatically reopened it at launch (which it will do if you had it open the last time you quit the program).
+You can use this expression to open network connections or set up other values for your Track, Phrase Trigger, and Cue expressions to use.

 Came Online Expression